luniehq/lunie/extension/README.md

 The CI handles publishing.
 The publish script can be found in `scripts/deploy.sh`.
 If publishing fails, the refresh token could be outdated.
 In that case, follow these instructions: https://developer.chrome.com/webstore/using_webstore_api.
 After having used the console (not after the OAuth screen) you will receive a refresh token.
 Now set the environment variable `GAPI_REFRESH_TOKEN` in CircleCI with this token.

+# Using without API

+Since we will be shutting down our API, we have introduced a way to feed hardcoded data to the extension through the `network.js` and `validators.js` files.
+Each file includes one example with the necessary data for the extension to work properly.
+The env variable `LUNIE_API` is no longer needed to build the extension.